Hotel Registration for Fall 2017 APHNYS Conference is located here

 The New York State Archives invites students statewide to enter the 27th Annual Student Research Awards Contest.
 The contest is open to all New York State students in grades 4 – 12 who use historical records in their research projects.
 The deadline for entries is July 1, 2017.
 Three awards will be presented in the fall of 2017.

-2017 New York Archives Conference Call for Session Proposals
+2017 New York Archives Conference Call for Poster Sessions

-Proposals are now being accepted for the New York Archives Conference, June 7-9, 2017 at Utica College, Utica, NY.
+Proposals are now being accepted for poster sessions for the New York Archives Conference, June 7-9, 2017 at Utica College, Utica, NY.

 Go to the NYAC website for further information and proposer forms: http://www.nyarchivists.org/nyac/